Beyond visual impact: why great OOH advertising campaigns end up in the press

 In October 2025, agency McCann launched a campaign for Grupo Alsea celebrating the return of Coca-Cola to Foster’s Hollywood menus after two decades of absence.

-The creative concept, handled in media by Carat (dentsu group), proposed a sophisticated visual game: the pieces showed what, at first glance, appeared to be the iconic wave of the Coca-Cola logo, but which on closer inspection revealed the chain’s most iconic products: the Black Label ribs, the Director’s Choice burger and the Choco Crunchy dessert.
-A campaign that not only played with perception, but invited viewers to stop and look twice.
+The creative concept, with media planning led by Carat (dentsu group), proposed a carefully crafted visual puzzle: the pieces showed what, at first glance, appeared to be the iconic wave of the Coca-Cola logo, but which on closer inspection revealed the chain’s most iconic products: the Black Label ribs, the Director’s Choice burger and the Choco Crunchy dessert.

 Vodafone Hogar 5G: technology in motion at Madrid’s nerve centres